asterixxHQ/Simple-bank-login-CPP/README.md

 - Working with structures to group data.
 - Using strcmp from <cstring> for password authentication.
 - Register multiple records using arrays and loops

+⚠️ **Note: This is an educational project built for introducing the need for OOP in C++.
+The code lacks encryption and data scalability, making it impractical for a real-life banking system.**